alexgreenland/bopen/README.md

 # bopen

 A better native open utility for macOS and Windows, with emphasis on browsers and sugar for common configuration.
 Open URLs, file paths and other locators as supported by your system.
-Provide the location and optionally the target browser or application, and whether to open in incognito/private mode, alongside initial arguments and app arguments. `bopen` spawns the target process for improved safety.
+Provide the location and optionally the target browser or application, and whether to open in incognito/private mode, alongside initial arguments and app arguments.
+Rather than forks, `bopen` spawns the target process for improved safety.

 ## Install